 In the global financial marketplace, a company can maintain its books in one currency, answer to the interests of stockholders whose equity securities are valued in a second currency, issue bonds denominated in 2 or more other currencies, and maintain material business operations in currencies other than any of the preceding.

 To see the complexity, consider Nestlé S.A. as a prototype.
 It is headquartered in Switzerland, so the base currency of its group financial statements is the Swiss franc.
-However, according to company reports, its entire European zone of operations accounted for only about one-quarter of its total revenue, while a little less than one-third came from Asia, Africa, and the countries of the Pacific Rim, and just about half came from North and South America.
+However, according to company reports, its entire European zone of operations accounted for only about one-third of its total revenue, while roughly one-quarter came from Asia, Africa, and the countries of the Pacific Rim, and a little less than half came from North and South America.

 Moreover, as maker of many well-known consumer products in the United States, the company attracts a significant following among US investors, so it sponsors an ADR (American depositary receipt) program for trading its shares in the United States.
 That compels Nestlé to create parallel financial reports translated from Swiss francs into US dollars.
 And for bond investors, Nestlé has issued significant amounts of debt traded around the world.
 Various portions of this debt are denominated in Swiss francs, euros, US dollars, Australian dollars, and Norwegian krone.